Panultima/ColorPaletteArt/README.md

 # Next Steps

 Need to create a true JPG class that uses DCT (Discrete Cosine Transform) coefficients for embedding the data

+Perhaps add a hash of the encrypted data into the embedded data so that it can be verified upon retrieval